viktorbenei/steplib/docs/step_format.md

   with the environment value of XCODE_BUILDER_STATUS.
   If is_expand is false then the string `${XCODE_BUILDER_STATUS}` will be included instead of the related environment value it references.
+  * @WorkflowUserMod: the value of this property is expected to change in workflow; this property defines a default value for the Workflow; user modifiable in Workflow
   * [bool] [optional|default:true]
 * is_required : whether it's a required input (true if the step can't properly work without specifying it)